-On this day in 1951, President Harry Truman finally proclaims that the nation's war with Germany, begun in 1941, is officially over.
+On October 24, 1951, President Harry Truman finally proclaims that the nation’s war with Germany, begun in 1941, is officially over.
 Fighting had ended in the spring of 1945.

 Most Americans assumed that the war with Germany had ended with the cessation of hostilities six years earlier.
 In fact, a treaty with Germany had not been signed.
 Complicating the treaty process was the status of territory within what was formerly the German state.
 Following the Second World War, the major Western powers (U.S., Britain and France) and the Soviets agreed to divide the country, including the capital city of Berlin, into democratic and communist-controlled sectors.
 Both East and West Berlin ended up within the Soviet-controlled territory of East Germany and the capital became the epicenter of increasing tensions between the West and Soviet Russia.
 Each side claimed the other had violated post-war treaties regarding their respective spheres of influence in post-war Europe.
 The conflict over Berlin came to a head in June 1948 when Stalin ordered a blockade of the city.
 Truman did not want to abandon Berlin to the Soviets and ordered an airlift to supply the western sectors with food and fuel.
 The treaty process was put on hold until the Western powers could agree on what to do about Berlin.
 A Soviet atomic weapons test on October 3, 1951, increased the tension.